supplements for erectile function

 · Pycnogenol: We recommend increasing your intake of natural antioxidants such as pomegranate, blackberries, blueberries, raspberries, strawberries, chocolate, green tea, coffee, and lots of fruits and vegetables.
 Also, pycnogenol is a potent antioxidant that helps decrease the breakdown of NO and has been shown to be quite effective for stimulating NO and improving erectile function (Stanislavov, 2008).
 It contains proanthocyanidins similar to the principle antioxidants in blueberries and also found in cocoa, green tea and red wine.
 The dose that was shown to increase erectile function is 80 mg.
 You could take 60-120 mg of pycnogenol per day depending on your intake of natural antioxidants and vitamin C.

 · Green tea: Green tea contains lots of antioxidants.
 If you are bothered by the caffeine, you can take decaf green tea.
 The decaffeination process does decrease the content of antioxidants, but their absorption can be markedly increased without increasing the absorption of caffeine by simply adding 50 mg of vitamin C to each cup. (below).
 There are many good-tasting specialty green teas available.
-Green tea extract is another way to boost your level of antioxidants.
+We do not suggest green tea extracts, because excessive amounts of green tea chemicals can adversely affect liver function.
 Some studies suggest green tea is also important in the prevention of prostate cancer.

 · Liquid Vitamin C: If you are not drinking three cups of regular green tea per day, you can add 50 mg to each cup.
 The absorption of antioxidants may increase three-fold according to one study.